IAM keys

 - Service account password: IAM key token

-An IAM key can authenticate requests to send events to Imply Lumi using Splunk TCP.
+An IAM key can authenticate requests to send events to Imply Lumi using Splunk S2S.

 Attributes

-To view the attributes you can configure on the IAM key, see Splunk TCP attributes.
+To view the attributes you can configure on the IAM key, see Splunk S2S attributes.

 Authentication